HomeArticlesComparisonRent vs Buy India

 When Buying Makes Sense

 3. The city has genuine supply constraints.
-South Mumbai, South Delhi, Gurugram near expressways, and parts of Bengaluru's CBD have delivered 7–10% CAGR appreciation because land is genuinely scarce.
-In oversupplied micro-markets on the outskirts of Tier-2 cities, appreciation has been 3–4%, which barely outpaces inflation.
+South Mumbai, South Delhi, Gurugram near expressways, and parts of Bengaluru's CBD have delivered 7-10% CAGR appreciation because land is genuinely scarce.
+In oversupplied micro-markets on the outskirts of Tier-2 cities, appreciation has run 3-4%, which barely outpaces inflation.

 When Renting Makes Sense